alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 The fee is £30 (plus £15 for each certified copy, if you need these).
 You’ll get an invoice after you’ve applied.

-The importing country may need more information about your export
+The importing country may need more information about your export.

 ###If you need extra information on the certificate
 {:#extra-information}